Julianne Hough Stuns In Sheer Jumpsuit On Instagram

 “Your hair looked awesome red and every other color but this is my fav cut/color!!!
 You look amazing.”

 While Hough is best known for her Dancing with the Stars career and her roles in Footloose and Safe Haven, Hough is also an advocate for endometriosis awareness, a condition she has suffered with for half of her life.
-In a recent interview with Women’s Health magazine, Hough said that she took the diagnosis pretty hard, particularly because she is athlete with the mindset that she should push through pain.
+In a recent interview with Women’s Health magazine, Hough said that she took the diagnosis pretty hard, particularly because she is athletic, with the mindset that she should push through pain.

 “I first started experiencing symptoms back when I was 15, but I thought it was just what it feels like to be a girl with bad periods,” she told the magazine.
 “I didn’t think to go to the gynecologist.
 Because I’m a competitor, I felt like I had to push through the pain and just work.”